YaelDillies/LeanCamCombi/docs/index.md

 After that, download and open a copy of the repository by executing the following command in a terminal:
 ```
-leanproject get con-nf
+leanproject get lean-cam-combi
-code con-nf
+code lean-cam-combi
 ```
 For detailed instructions on how to work with Lean projects, see [this](https://leanprover-community.github.io/install/project.html).
-The script `scripts/get-cache.sh` in the folder `con-nf` will download the `olean` files created by our continuous integration.
+The script `scripts/get-cache.sh` in the folder `lean-cam-combi` will download the `olean` files created by our continuous integration.
 This will save you some time by not havig to do `leanproject build`.

 ### Reading the project